-Note: A foreign tax credit may be available for foreign taxes paid on the receipts the taxpayer does not treat as subject to the extraterritorial income exclusion provisions.
+Note.
+A foreign tax credit may be available for foreign taxes paid on the receipts the taxpayer excludes from treatment under the extraterritorial income exclusion provisions.

 Line 2.
-Check the box if the taxpayer is electing, with respect to certain transactions, to have the extraterritorial income exclusion provisions apply in lieu of the FSC provisions.
+Check the box if the taxpayer is electing to apply the extraterritorial income exclusion provisions to certain transactions involving a FSC (see Eligible Transactions on page 1).

+Note.
+The extraterritorial income exclusion provisions and the FSC provisions may not be applied to the same transaction.

 Attach a schedule listing those transactions.
 Once the election is made with respect to a transaction, the election applies to the tax year for which it was made and all later tax years.
 The election may be revoked only with IRS consent.
+See Rev. Proc.
+2001-37, 2001-1 C.B.
+1327.